 Most consumers are spending more time connecting virtually and consuming digital data.
 Cell phone usage is on the rise as more consumers rely on them as a source of information.
 Most people are getting their news and alerts on their cell phones.

 Paying rent for most urban dwellers has become a great challenge.
-Majority of the people interviewed during the research are calling upon the government to intervene by asking Landlords and Tenant Associations to waive rents.
+Majority of the respondents are calling upon the government to intervene by asking Landlords and Tenant Associations to waive rents.

 Water and sanitation issue was outstanding during the research.
 Although the ministry of water and sanitation issued an order for constant water supply to consumers in vulnerable areas, it is reported that water is still being sold.
 The Association is therefore asking for immediate action by the concerned parties to ease pressure on communities.